7878860062/my-fourth-project/README.md

 # my-fourth-project
 Whenever we are updating anything on our website we have always a fear of downtime(When our Website is not accessible by client).

-So today my article is based on how to we can update our website with ZERO DOWNTIME.....

 This task is given by VIMAL DAGA in DevOps Assembly Line training.

 Task Overview: